platomav/MCExtractor/README.md

 ####**A2.
 Microcode Repository Database**

 MC Extractor's main goal is to allow users to quickly extract, determine & report new microcode versions without the use of special tools (MMTool) or Hex Editors.
 To do that effectively, a database had to be built.
-The [URL=]Intel, AMD & VIA Microcode Repositories[/URL] is a collection of every Intel, AMD and VIA microcode I have found.
 It's existence is very important for MC Extractor as it allows me to find new types of microcode, compare releases for similarities, check for updated binaries etc. Bundled with MC Extractor there's a file called MCE.dat which is required for the program to run.
 It includes all the Microcodes that are available at the Repository thread.
 This accommodates two actions: a) Check whether the imported microcode is up to date and b) Help find new Microcode releases sooner by reporting them.

 ####**A3.
 Sources and Inspiration**